What Is A Deload Week? (And Why You Probably Need One)

 Lower your RPE (Rate of Perceived Exertion) to around 5–6/10

-You should finish each session feeling like you definitely could have done more.
-Deload workouts are easy breezy compared to when you’re challenging yourself.
-It’s about moving without pushing.
+You should finish each session feeling like you had more in the tank.
+It's about moving without pushing.

 Example of a deload: